The Hannaford Career Center offers 12 technical and four foundational programs. Our programs are divided into the following Academies:

 Students seeking enrollment in our technical programs need to be recommended by their sending school counselor, have an acceptable attendance record, meet any pre-requisites required for the program to which they are applying, and have a four-year plan in place to ensure they meet graduation requirements.

 See “Admissions Procedure” below for more information.
+Click here for the new fillable application.
 We also offer scholarships.
-Click here for the application.
+See below for that application.